Mountain Goat Management Plan/Environmental Impact Statement (EIS)

 What is the current population of goats in the Olympic Mountains?
 How have the numbers changed over time?

-The non-native mountain goat population of the Olympic Mountains has more than doubled over the past 12 years, according to a U.S. Geological Survey report released in 2016.
+The non-native mountain goat population of the Olympic Mountains more than doubled over the past 12 years, according to a U.S. Geological Survey report released in 2016.
 The population in 2016 was estimated to be greater than 620 mountain goats.
-Based on the calculated average annual growth rate of 8% from 2004 to 2011, the current population is estimated at around 725 mountain goats.
-If this rate of population growth continues, the population would increase by 45% over the next five years.
-Update: 115 mountain goats were removed from the park population in the first capture and translocation operation in September 2018.
+Based on the calculated average annual growth rate of 8% from 2004 to 2011, the population was estimated at around 725 mountain goats before capture and translocation operations began in September 2018.
+If the rate of population growth were to continue, the population would increase by 45% over the next five years.
+Update: 326 mountain goats were removed from the national park and national forest population over the three capture and translocation operations from 2018-2019.

 What is the current status of goats in the Cascade Mountains?